opil/documentation/docs/admin/OPIL/opil_server.md

 Finally you can determine the **zero point coordinate in meters** by combining the two previous results:

 ```
-X = 0,019553 * 659 px = 12,8854
+X = 0,019553 * 659 px = 12.8854
-Y = 0,019553 * 383 px = 7,4888
+Y = 0,019553 * 383 px = 7.4888
 ```

-Make sure to store your measurements and calculations as you are going to use the very next steps.
+Make sure to store your measurements and calculations as you are going to use them in the next steps.
 It is also possible that you may have to slightly adjust some values by 1 pixel or so for a perfect alignment.
 This will be checked later in this guide.

 ### Annotations